urbit/create-near-app/README.md

 ## Prerequisites

 - Make sure you have a [current version of Node.js](https://nodejs.org) installed – we are targeting versions `18` for frontend/gateways.
-- Have [Urbit environment setup](<(https://docs.urbit.org/courses/environment#creating-a-fake-ship)>) and running Urbit "fakeship".
+- Have [Urbit environment setup](https://docs.urbit.org/courses/environment#creating-a-fake-ship) and running Urbit "fakeship".

 ## Getting Started

-To create a new Urbit's NEAR dApp run this and follow interactive prompts:
+To create a new Urbit's NEAR dApp in[React](https://reactjs.org/) run this and follow interactive prompts:

     npx git+git@github.com:urbit/create-near-app.git

 Follow the instructions in the README.md in the project you just created! 🚀

-### WebApps

-You can create a web application in [React](https://reactjs.org/).

 > We strongly recommend you to follow our [creating your first Urbit-compatible NEAR BOS gateway](https://docs.urbit.org/) if you are new to Urbit or isn’t so familiar with BOS.